-Report to: Executive

-Date: 25 January 2024

-Title: Council Tax Discounts and Council Tax

-Reduction Scheme 2024/25

-Portfolio Area: Cllr Julian Brazil - Leader of the Council

-Wards Affected: ALL

-Urgent Decision: N Approval and Y

-clearance obtained:

-Date next steps can be taken: Any

-recommendations will be presented to the Full Council meeting to be held on 15 February 2024

-Author: Geni Hotchkiss Role: Head of Revenues and

-Benefits

-Contact: geni.hotchkiss@swdevon.gov.uk

-RECOMMENDATIONS:
+Report to: Hub Committee Date: 30 January 2024 Title: Council Tax Discounts and Council Tax Reduction Scheme 2024/25 Portfolio Area: Cllr Mandy Ewings - Leader of The Council Wards Affected ALL Urgent Decision N Approval and Y clearance obtained: Date next steps can be taken: The recommendations will be considered by Full Council at its meeting to be held on 20 February 2024.
+Author: Ger i Hotchkiss Role: Head of Revenues and Benefits Contact: gen i.hotchkiss@swdevon.gov.uk

-It is RECOMMENDED that the Executive:

-- 1. Notes the contents of the report; - 2.
-RECOMMENDS to Council a local Council Tax Reduction Scheme for 2024/25 that: - Makes no changes to the bands of the current banded scheme. - Removes the Minimum Income Floor (MIF) for selfemployed claimants. - Disregards 100% of the 'Limited Capability for Work' element of Universal Credit. - 3.
-RECOMMENDS to Council the adoption of the following Council Tax discounts effective from 1 April 2024: - (a) The discount for unoccupied and substantially unfurnished properties is 100% for a maximum period of 1 month. - (b) The discount for unoccupied and substantially unfurnished properties for 1 month to 1 year is zero. - (c) The discount for properties which require major repair work to render them habitable is 50% for a maximum period of 12 months.
+RECOMMENDATIONS: It is RECOMMENDED that the Hub Committee: NOTES the contents of the report.
+1. 2.
+RECOMMENDS to Council a local Council Tax Reduction Scheme for 2024/25 as follows: Make no changes to the bands of the current banded scheme.
+Removes the Minimum Income Floor (MIF) for selfemployed Claimants.
+Disregards 100% of the of the 'Limited Capability for Work' element of Universal Credit.
+3. RECOMMENDS to Council the adoption of the following Council Tax discounts effective from 1 April 2024: The discount for unoccupied and substantially (a) unfurnished properties is 100% for a maximum period of 1 month.
+The discount for unoccupied and substantially (b) unfurnished properties for 1 month to 1 year is zero. (c) The discount for properties which require major repair work to render them habitable is 50% for a maximum period of 12 months.

-- (d) The discount for unoccupied furnished properties (second homes) is zero. - (e) An empty homes premium of an additional 100% is levied on properties that have remained unoccupied and unfurnished for at least one year, but less than five years. - (f) An empty homes premium of an additional 200% is levied on properties that have remained unoccupied and unfurnished for at least five years, but less than ten years. - (g) An empty homes premium of additional 300% is levied on properties that have remained unoccupied and substantially unfurnished for at least ten years. - 4.
+- (d) The discount for unoccupied furnished properties (second homes) is zero. - (e) An empty homes premium of an additional 100% is levied on properties that have remained unoccupied and unfurnished for at least one year, but less than five years. - (f) An empty homes premium of an additional 200% is levied on properties that have remained unoccupied and unfurnished for at least five years, but less than ten years. - (g) An empty homes premium of additional 300% is levied on properties that have remained unoccupied and unfurnished for at least ten years. - 4.
 RECOMMENDS to Council the adoption of a Second Homes Premium of 100% with effect from 1 April 2025.